A combinatorial bijection on $k$-noncrossing partitions: Final remarks, open problems

-It would be interesting to develop a generating tree approach to the usual and enhanced $k$-noncrossing partitions analogous to~\cite{bemy} which may lead to a functional equation proof of~\eqref{eq:NCNW}.

 There is a $q$-analogue of the $\gamma$-expansion of Narayana polynomials, which has interpretation in terms of statistics on noncrossing partitions, Dyck paths and $321$-avoiding permutations (see~\cite{bp,lin0}).
-In view of the relationship in Section~\ref{cross1} between the $\gamma$-expansion of Narayana polynomials and the identity~\eqref{eq:t-CM}, it is natural to ask the following question.
+In view of the relationship in Section~\ref{cross1} between the $\gamma$-expansion of Narayana polynomials and the identity~\eqref{eq:t-CM}, it is natural to ask the following question. \begin{Prob} Is there any nice $q$-analogue of~\eqref{eq:t-CM} which has a nice combinatorial interpretation? \end{Prob} Very recently, Gil and Tirrell~\cite{gt} found a bijective proof of~\eqref{eq:NCNW} when $t=1$.
+Their bijection, though described directly using arc diagrams of partitions, is essentially the same as our $f$ in Theorem~\ref{th:f}.